loopbackio/loopback.io/pages/en/contrib/Governance.md

 Core maintainers have npm publishing rights for modules and the final say on releasing new versions.

+Besides core maintaners working on LoopBack full-time, there is also a growing group of voluntary maintainers from our community.

-Refer to `CODEOWNERS` file in each repository for the list of active core and community maintainers.
+Refer to `CODEOWNERS` file in each repository for the list of all active maintainers.

 ### Core maintainers